xmchen0/bamazon/README.md

 # bamazon
 Build an Amazon-like store with MySQL and Node.js.
 * The app will take in orders from customers and deplete stock from the store's inventory `bamazonCustomer.js`
-* The app can track product sales across store's departments `bamazonManager.js`
+* The app can track product sales across store's departments and  `bamazonManager.js`

 ## Preview